rajnishramble/assignmentlean/README.md

 # Reporting -  Have done the all required configuartion in "playwright.config.ts", in repo you can check under "playwright-report" folders.

-# Failure Analysis - Have
+# Failure Analysis - Have done the all required configuartion in "playwright.config.ts", on failure we are capturing steps and videos for the same.